-Centers of convex sets are geometrical objects that have received extensive attention in the mathematical and optimization literature, both from a theoretical and practical standpoint.
+Centers of convex sets are geometric objects that have received extensive attention in the mathematical and optimization literature, both from a theoretical and practical standpoint.
 For instance, they serve as initialization points for many algorithms such as interior-point, hit-and-run, or cutting-planes methods.
 First, we observe that computing a Minkowski center of a convex set can be formulated as the solution of a robust optimization problem.
-As such, we can derive tractable formulations for polyhedra and convex hulls.
-Computationally, we illustrate that using Minkowski centers, instead of the analytic or Chebyshev center, improves the convergence of hit-and-run and cutting-plane algorithms.
+As such, we can derive tractable formulations for computing Minkowski centers of polyhedra and convex hulls.
+Computationally, we illustrate that using Minkowski centers, instead of analytic or Chebyshev centers, improves the convergence of hit-and-run and cutting-plane algorithms.
 We also provide efficient numerical strategies for computing centers of the projection of polyhedra and of the intersection of two ellipsoids.